 Some labeling situations can create crowded areas where labels are placed close to each other.
 This can decrease the readability of a map, especially when it becomes unclear which features are being labeled.
-The Maplex Label Engine's Label buffer parameter allows you to increase the clarity of such maps by specifying a buffer distance around each label in which no other labels will be placed.
+The Maplex Label Engine Label buffer parameter allows you to increase the clarity of such maps by specifying a buffer distance around each label in which no other labels are placed.
 By increasing the buffer size, a larger amount of white space is created around labels, making it easier to distinguish one label from another.

 If the Hard constraint option is used, the buffer is respected regardless of available space.
 This results in well-spaced labels but also in the possibility of many unplaced labels.

 Tip:If you are using label offsets, you should set the label buffer to be slightly larger than the preferred label offset.
 This helps avoid ambiguity on the map.

 - Ensure that the Maplex Label Engine is enabled.

 - Ensure that List By Labeling is the active method of displaying the Contents pane.
 Click List by Labeling .